 Today, being alone has much less dire consequences.
 But that still doesn’t mean that, as humans, we don’t long for community – a group where we can “fit in” … especially when times are tough.

 Nothing is as comforting when you are going through your own personal “dark night” as knowing that you are not alone.
-No act is more precious than the simple act of having someone who understands what you are going through, listen to you when you are down.
-No advice is more welcome than the advice you ask for from those who have had experiences similar to yours.
+No act is more precious than the simple act of having someone listen to you without judgment or interruption.
+No advice is more welcome than the advice you get from those who have walked the road you are walking on before.

 Of course, in our own heads, we often think to ourselves, “I’m okay.
 I’ve got this,” even when nothing could be further from the truth.
 We stoically trudge through tough times sporting a “stiff upper lip,” when inside, we are a wreck.